 A bad computer motherboard or CPU can cause an assortment of different issues on your computer.
 Below are a few of the possible issues you may encounter.
 It is important to remember that the issues below can also be caused by more than a bad motherboard and CPU.

 - Computer does not boot, instead you get a beep code.
-See the POST and beep code page for additional information about beep codes.

 - Computer randomly reboots.

 There are different ways to test your computer's motherboard and CPU to determine if it's bad or has flaws.
 Below is a listing of these recommendations.

 Visual hardware check

 The first thing to do is a visual check of the motherboard.
 A common cause of motherboard issues or failure is bulged or blown capacitors.
 Check the top of each capacitor to see if it's bulging or leaking, which is an indication the capacitor is blown.
 If you find any bulging or blown capacitors, that's very likely causing computer motherboard problems.

 For the CPU, a visual check requires you to remove the CPU from the computer.
 Once the CPU is removed, check for bent pins on the side that is inserted into the motherboard.
 If you find a bent pin, that's likely causing issues with the CPU and computer.

 It may be possible to replace a bulging or blown capacitor, but it requires precision soldering to install a new capacitor.
 Bent pins on a CPU can be bent back into place, but very carefully.
 However, can break off when trying to bend it back, and if that happens, the CPU needs to be replaced.

 If a visual check shows there are no obvious visible issues, use a software utility or hardware tools to diagnose the problem.